satvikmaurya/satvikmaurya/README.md

 ### Hi there 👋

+I'm a traditional MS student of the ECE department at UW-Madison.
+I'm passionate about computer architecture and I'm currently working on quantum control computer architectures.

 <!--
 **satvikmaurya/satvikmaurya** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.